deepakjnv880/Lane-detection-for-autonomous-vehicles/README.md

 # Conclusion -
-I implimented lane using image processing techniques.
+I implimented lane detection using image processing techniques.
 Further improvement in this project may be find distance of nearest vehicle in the lane detected, so that accidents can be avoided.

-# Refrences -
+# References used -
 [Lane Detection for Autonomous Vehicles using OpenCV Library](https://www.irjet.net/archives/V6/i1/IRJET-V6I1245.pdf)